 If you do not have copies of your records, get them.
 You can get copies from the clinic that administered the service.
 Schools that you have attended should provide you a copy of your records.
 Many of these are good quality records.
 As a healthcare professional, you should have good records of your health.
 The issue of immunizations will arise throughout the rest of your career.
 See Additional Advice for Submitting Vaccine Records.

 Indicate "Incoming student 2020- N," where N represents your area of study (M.D., PA, GPNA, OP, GSBS, Genetic Counseling) on all correspondence.
 This will help us properly route your records.

 You can submit scanned copies of your records.
 Keep in mind a few things.
 Records should be in a single PDF formatted file.
 This should be an attachment to an email rather than embedded in the text of the email.
 Please do not send JPG, TIF formatted documents or photos (e.g. from your phone) of records.
 The system does not support zip files.
 File size should be less than 3 MB total.
 Include your name in the file name.
 Use this email for submitting records only.
 It is not for inquiries or general correspondence.

 If you mail records, regular ground delivery is usually adequate to assure we receive them.
 The problems we encounter with "lost mail" usually arise when you rely on a third party to mail your records.
 Again, you are strongly encouraged to send records to us yourself rather than relying on your doctor's office, your school or other clinic to send them.
-We will review your records, of course, regardless of who sends them to us.
 All mail, including overnight envelopes, are processed through the Baylor mailroom.
 Expedited delivery may be a reasonable option if sending documents internationally.